Janisroz/sweet-croi/README.md

 ## Credits

-- favicon steps were taken from the DeeMc youtube channel- [https://www.youtube.com/watch?v=W809I-d9xTg&ab_channel=DeeMc](https://www.youtube.com/watch?v=W809I-d9xTg&ab_channel=DeeMc)
+- favicon creation steps were taken from the DeeMc youtube channel- [https://www.youtube.com/watch?v=W809I-d9xTg&ab_channel=DeeMc](https://www.youtube.com/watch?v=W809I-d9xTg&ab_channel=DeeMc)

 ### Content

-All images were taken from the Sweet Crpo instagram page owned by the business owner.
+All images were taken from the Sweet Croi instagram page owned by the business owner.
 Permission was granted before use of any images

 ### Final Notes